Skrill Wallet

 The Skrill Wallet method uses the standard format for callbacks to deliver purchase results.
 For more information, see Callbacks.

-The following is the example of a callback with an information about successful 50,00 USD purchase from the account account@customer.com made by the customer 207 in the 68 project.
+The following is the example of a callback with information about a 50,00 USD purchase made in the 68 project.

 {